Fraley syndrome: Treatment

 Once the diagnosis has been made, the treatment for this disorder is a partial nephrectomy involving the affected calyces.
 This relieves the obstruction, but leads to the loss of nephrons and renal function.
 With newer microscopic techniques, surgeons are now able to re-route the renal vasculature and relieve the compression on the affected calyces, while sparing the nephrons and renal function.
 This technique is known as Fraley's infundibulopyelostomy.

 Prognosis

 The expected outcome for patients with this disorder is generally good.
 Today's surgical techniques are nearly always effective at relieving the obstruction, thus curing the individual.
 Consequently, there are some risks that come with having a surgical procedure done, which would need to be discussed with the attending physician.
 If left untreated, this disorder may result in chronic infections.
-This may further develop into kidney failure and/or sepsis, becoming a life-threatening situation, though this is rare.
 Most people can function with one working kidney, so if kidney failure occurs it may not impact the overall health of the individual.
 However, this is a rare occurrence and surgical intervention is almost always performed before this occurs.
 Most patients with this disorder do well and have no long-term problems after treatment.